 SIP Instance Server¶

 Apple’s answer to the above and similar issues was the introduction of the Apple Push Notification Service (APNS).
-Basically, one can send a chunk of data to Apple and Apple will forward it, at its own discretion, to a particular device, based on the device’s unique identifier.
+Google has a similar service too - Firebase Cloud Messaging.
+Basically, one can send a chunk of data to Apple/Google and Apple/Google will forward it, at its own discretion, to a particular device, based on the device’s unique identifier.
 The device may then display a simple message box, allowing the user to start an application which can further process the push notification.

-Unfortunately, APNS alone doesn’t really solve the incoming call problem as a SIP softphone must periodically refresh its registration on the registrar server to be able to receive and answer incoming calls.
-Therefore, to receive an incoming SIP call on the iPhone at any time, there must be an entity which maintains the SIP registration on behalf of the iPhone user while she is using the device at her pleasure.
-This entity is the SIP Instance Server -– it registers on behalf of the iPhone user and when incoming call arrives it notifies the user’s device via APNS.
+Unfortunately, nor APNS nor Firebase alone doesn’t really solve the incoming call problem as a SIP softphone must periodically refresh its registration on the registrar server to be able to receive and answer incoming calls.
+Therefore, to receive an incoming SIP call on the mobile device at any time, there must be an entity which maintains the SIP registration on behalf of the device.
+This entity is the SIP Instance Server -– it registers on behalf of the device and when incoming call arrives it notifies the user’s device via APNS or Firebase.

 Now we are almost done.
 The only remaining problem is how to patch the incoming call through to the device.
 This turned out to be the most difficult problem.
 In the end we ended up with the following method which puts SIPIS to the role of an active relay.
 When a device receives a push notification about a pending incoming call, it launches the softphone application.
 The softphone creates a special SIP user agent which communicates directly with SIPIS.
 Next, the softphone notifies SIPIS about its “readiness” and SIPIS then proceeds by initiating its own SIP call with the device.
-This new call is constructed using most of the information from the real incoming call, so from the iPhone’s point of view it just seems as if the call came directly from the calling party (while it is, in fact, just iPhone – SIPIS “tunnel”).
+This new call is constructed using most of the information from the real incoming call, so from the mobile device point of view it just seems as if the call came directly from the calling party (while it is, in fact, just a “tunnel” between the device and SIPIS).
 Once this new call is established, SIPIS relays all relevant signaling information between these two separate calls.
 Note that while SIP signaling goes always through the SIPIS, RTP media streams don’t.

 The following diagram illustrates the SIPIS ecosystem with the SIPIS Installation placed inside the VoIP provider’s perimeter.